Trayvon Rudolph shows off QB chops in NIU’s win over Akron

-DeKALB – NIU senior wide receiver Trayvon Rudolph said his reputation as a quarterback took a hit earlier this season against Notre Dame, when on a trick play he was off-target to a wide-open Dane Pardridge.
+DeKALB – Northern Illinois University senior wide receiver Trayvon Rudolph said his reputation as a quarterback took a hit earlier this season against Notre Dame when on a trick play he was off-target to a wide-open Dane Pardridge.

 Two months later, his reputation is repaired.

-Against Akron on Wednesday, Rudolph found an open Pardridge this time around for a 39-yard touchdown, staking the Huskies to a two-touchdown lead for the first time in a 29-16 win against the Zips.
+Against Akron on Wednesday, Rudolph found an open Pardridge, this time for a 39-yard touchdown, staking the Huskies to a two-touchdown lead for the first time in a 29-16 win against the Zips.

-The win secures the Huskies (6-4, 3-3 Mid-American Conference) their second straight bowl berth, the first time the program is in consecutive bowl games since 2017-2018.
+The win secures the Huskies (6-4, 3-3 Mid-American Conference) their second straight bowl berth, the first time the program will play in consecutive bowl games since 2017-2018.

 Rudolph was a big part of that, especially early on.
 And ironically it was for everything except pass-catching.
 He had a 58-yard run for a touchdown on a direct snap that erased the only lead of the game for the Zips (2-8, 1-5).
 It put the Huskies ahead 10-6 with 8:20 left in the first quarter.